sebivenlo/esd-2024-github-actions/assignments/exercise-6/README.md

     - **Trigger the Workflow**: Set it to run on pushes to the `main` branch.
     - **Call the Reusable Workflow**:
         - Use the `uses` keyword to reference the reusable workflow.
-        - Provide required inputs such as the Node.js version.
+        - Provide the required inputs such as the Node.js version.

 ### 4. Verify the Workflows
 1. **Commit and Push Changes**:
-   Push the `ci.yml` and `main.yml` files to their respective repositories.
+   Push the `ci.yml` and `main.yml` files to the repository.
 2. **Observe Workflow Execution**:
    Go to the "Actions" tab in your GitHub repository to verify the workflow runs.
 3. **Check Logs and Results**:
    Confirm that the reusable workflow is called and all steps execute successfully.

-Reusable workflows make CI/CD processes consistent and efficient across multiple projects.
 Happy coding!